Fiddlesticks (1930 film): Plot synopsis

 Flip is seen dancing on lilypads until he reaches land and dries himself off.
 He walks to a party, where he performs a dance for the audience, accidentally climbing to a spider web.
 He also performs a duet, playing piano alongside a mouse playing the violin.
 They perform two songs.
 In the first song, the mouse starts crying, and so do Flip and the piano.
 The second song makes Flip start hugging the piano, which then kicks Flip.
 The cartoon ends with Flip beating on the piano; he kicks all the piano keys into the air, and they drop onto him.

 Significance

 Fiddlesticks was the first in the Flip the Frog series.
-The sound system was Powers Cinephone, the same system used for Disney's Steamboat Willie (1928).
+The sound system was Powers Cinephone, the same system used for Disney's Mickey Mouse shorts starting with Steamboat Willie in 1928 up to 1932, which Ub Iwerks previously worked on from 1928 to 1929.

 The unnamed mouse in the cartoon bears a striking resemblance to Mortimer Mouse, the original concept behind Mickey Mouse, both of whom were first animated by Ub Iwerks.